 Namibia 15- 21st November 2019

-After the build up, the rumours and the whisperings, its here.
+After the build up, the rumours and the whisperings and the success of 2018 its here.
 Desert School

 The desert.
 A place for the toughest and most resilient of medics.
 When they can't be found anywhere else, the people call Exile Medics, and Exile Medics go.
 To Namibia.
 For an Exile School in the oldest desert in the world which has been dry for 50 million years.

 This 6 day school, delivered in conjunction with Kaurimbi, will give you all the skills you need to live and work in the harshest environment on the planet.
 A place that sees no water for millennia at a time, a place rife with snakes, scorpions, elephants, zebras, kudu, giraffe and countless other dangers.
 You'll live and work in the desert from the people who actually live there, and learn how to find water, build shelter, light fires, cook, navigate and travel in the burning heat.
 What's more, the most senior Exiles will train you in desert medicine, teaching you how to manage patients in a place where just surviving until lunch time is a challenge.
 Heat illness, trauma, envenomation, dehydration, infection, sports medicine and more will all be explained, with practical exercises along the way

 What's that you say?
 You want even more?
 OK, well how about a trek through the veld, night exercise, breakfasts and dinners cooked for you in a bush kitchen and a Namibian braai (that's an Afrikaans barbecue for the uninitiated) under the vast night sky.